vmware/slices-for-redux/website/docs/concepts/mutable-reducers.md

 ## Example

-Using the `addReducers` function of the [`rootSliceGroup`](/slices-for-redux/docs/api/rootSliceGroup) one can add one or more slice reducers to the "root-reducer" before or after the Redux store was created.
+Using the `addReducers` function of the [`rootSliceGroup`](/slices-for-redux/docs/api/rootSliceGroup) one can add one or more slice reducers to the "root-reducer" before and after the Redux store is created.

 ```js
 import { configureStore } from '@reduxjs/toolkit';